zabojeb/zabojeb/README.md

 - C++
 - Algorithms and data structures
 - Mathematics and data analysis
-- Well handle the Linux/MacOS terminal
+- Well handle the Unix terminal
 - Can make funny photos :)

 ## Goal